bormaxi8080/starred/README.md

 - [ente-io/ente](https://github.com/ente-io/ente) - Fully open source, End to End Encrypted alternative to Google Photos and Apple Photos
 - [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 - [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.
-- [quickemu-project/quickgui](https://github.com/quickemu-project/quickgui) - A Flutter frontend for quickget and quickemu.
+- [quickemu-project/quickgui](https://github.com/quickemu-project/quickgui) - An elegant virtual machine manager for the desktop

 ## Dockerfile